Analogue cameras introduced the world to

 The goal is to make it seem like your digital photos were taken with an old camera.
-There are many ways to achieve this both practically and digitally.
+There are many ways to achieve this, both practically and digitally.
 Textures, apps, and props can all help you.
 But where do you start?
 What are the best tools for this genre?
-Here are 13 tips to help you achieve the vintage photography look both quickly and efficiently.
+Here are 13 tips to help you achieve the vintage

 A great example of this is Ransom Riggs, the author of the Peculiar Children series.
 His idea came from a few vintage photos he found in a market.
 He used these pictures to come up with a unique fictional world.
 This made him very successful, and it’s all thanks to a few old photographs.
 As you can tell, even the smallest ideas can lead to something original.

 Here are a few ways you can familiarise yourself with vintage

 - If possible, look through old family albums.
 It’s a great opportunity to go down memory lane and inspire yourself at the same time.

 - Watch the classics.
 If they’re black & white, even better!
 Pay attention to the clothing, lighting, and makeup.

 - You can take this to the next level by analysing screenshots.
 There’s a website that stores every second of different films in JPEG form.
 You can save your favourite ones in a folder and use them as references later on.
 Here are all the screen caps for the 1962 film To Kill a Mockingbird.
 It’s a great place to start if you don’t have any specific movies in mind.